'I've never been the same,' says worker hit by ice weeks before death of Olivier Bruneau | CBC News

 The construction worker hit by ice on the same site where 24-year-old Olivier Bruneau was struck and killed weeks later says he was concerned for his safety and the safety of others from the moment he stepped onto the job.

-Anthony House testified virtually to a jury Thursday in the provincial inquest into the 2016 death of Bruneau.
+Anthony House testified virtually to a jury Thursday in the provincial inquest into the Bruneau's 2016 death.
 House was a labourer for Bellai Brothers Construction, now known as Bellai Alliance, and also served as the health and safety representative for that company.

-Bellai, Taggart and Claridge Homes were all working on a 46-storey condo project on the corner of Carling and Preston streets in Ottawa that began with the digging of a nearly 10-storey deep pit.
+Bellai, Taggart and Claridge Homes were all working on a 46-storey condo project on the corner of Carling Avenue and Preston Street in Ottawa that began with the digging of a nearly 10-storey deep pit.

-House had been struck by a large piece of ice in the back just weeks before ice fell on Bruneau, killing him on March 23, 2016.
+House said on his first day on the project at the end of January 2016, he noticed large ice formations on the walls of the pit that looked like "a frozen waterfall."

-House said on his first day on the project, sometime at the end of January 2016, he noticed large ice formations on the walls of the pit that looked like "a frozen waterfall."
+The signatures of employees, including Bruneau's, are written on the bottom of those reports.

-"I had concerns," said House, noting he took photos of the ice on Day 1 of work.
+"I had concerns," said House, noting he took photos of the ice on that first day of work.
 He said he would warn other employees to stay away from the walls, especially when crews were hired to remove ice buildup.

 Instead, he began rolling up some tarp about 25 feet away from the wall, with his back turned, when he suddenly heard a loud popping and cracking sound and someone shouted "Look out!"

-House said he didn't even turn to look, trying to move away from the wall, when a heavy icicle broke off, falling like a cut tree, hit him in the back of his neck and knocked him over.
+House said he didn't even turn to look, trying to move away from the wall as a heavy icicle broke off.
+Falling like a cut tree, he said it hit him in the back of his neck and knocked him over.

 The aftermath